CodecoolGlobal/tech-interview-workbook-RoyB91/README.md

 ## How to work on this repo

-### Creating your workbook

-In the progbasics module, after getting a bit familiar with Git, go to GitHub Classroom, and accept this invitation: https://classroom.github.com/a/xQyty59A

-When the process finished, a brand new repository will be created based on this workbook, which is going to be your own Workbook.
-Clone it to your filesystem, and don't forget to push your changes every now and then.

 ### Review process

 This very workbook used to be in Google Docs in the very old times, where students collaboratively filled the answers.
 We believe that collaboration is a must, but we'd like to also increase the amount of personal work.